Orizzi/Analysis-value-pack-WOS/docs/AI_GUIDE.md

 - Directories are created on demand (`ensure_dir`).
 - `data_raw/`, `data_processed/`, and `logs/` are ignored by git except for `.gitkeep` markers to avoid committing large artifacts.
 - For quick runs, point the CLI at `tests/data` (`--raw-dir tests/data`) instead of heavy Excel inputs.
+- When new sheets appear with pack headers above tables, ingestion should auto-detect them; add a regression test mirroring the layout if not.